gramener/gramex/gramex/apps/guide/deploy/README.md

 In every case, the correct absolute path for `/style.css` is used, irrespective of which path the app is deployed at.

+## HTTPS Server

+To set up Gramex as a HTTPS server, you need a certificate file and a key file, both in PEM format.
+Use the following settings in `gramex.yaml`:

+    :::yaml
+    app:
+        listen:
+            port: 443
+            ssl_options:
+                certfile: "path/to/certificate.pem"
+                keyfile: "path/to/privatekey.pem"

+You can then connect to `https://your-gramex-server/`.

+To generate a self-signed HTTPS certificate for testing, run:

+    :::bash
+    openssl genrsa -out privatekey.pem 1024
+    openssl req -new -key privatekey.pem -out certrequest.csr openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem

+Or you can use these pre-created [privatekey.pem](privatekey.pem) and [certificate.pem](certificate.pem) for localhost.
+(This was created with subject `/C=IN/ST=KA/L=Bangalore/O=Gramener/CN=localhost/emailAddress=s.anand@gramener.com` and is meant for `localhost`.)

+All browsers will report that this connection is not trusted, since it is a self-signed certificate.
+Ignore the warning proceed to the website.